moiristo/settler/README.md

   rails g settler
   ```

-* This will create a migration and will add a settler.yml configuration file
+* This will create a migration and add a settler.yml configuration file
   in your config directory.
 Now just migrate the database:

   ```bash